-Definitely add a photo, ideally a professional headshot, or a good-enough headshot.
-Crop it close to your head so people can recognize you in a small thumbnail image.
+A photo is very helpful, ideally a professional headshot, or a good-enough headshot.
+If you’re willing, crop it close to your head so people can recognize you in the very small thumbnail image.

-Now go connect with people who are already on LinkedIn.
-The more connections, the more you’ll get out of it.
-One action in LinkedIn will have a wider effect with the same amount of time.
+Now go connect with people who are already on LinkedIn, starting with people you already know.
+When you have more connections, one action in LinkedIn will have a wider effect with the same amount of time.
 That’s good time-savings.
 [How]

 If you’re feeling stumped along the way, the LinkedIn Help section is very helpful.

 I promise LinkedIn won’t bite.
 You can do this.
 I’ve given you the checklist.
 Take it one step at a time.
 It pays off.